MicrosoftDocs/azure-docs/articles/storage/blobs/storage-semi-structured-search.md

 After installing postman, launch it.

 If this is your first time making REST calls to Azure, here's a brief introduction of the important components for this tutorial: The request method for every call in this tutorial is "POST."
 The header keys are "Content-type" and "api-key."
-The values of the header keys are "application/json" and your "admin key" (this is a placeholder for your search primary key) respectively.
+The values of the header keys are "application/json" and your "admin key" (the admin key is a placeholder for your search primary key) respectively.
 The body is where you place the actual contents of your call.
 Depending on the client you're using, there may be some variations on how you construct your query, but those are the basics.

   ![Semi-structured search](media/storage-unstructured-structured-search/postmanoverview.png)

-For the calls covered in this tutorial, your search api-key is required, it can be found under **Keys** inside your search service.
+For the REST calls covered in this tutorial, your search api-key is required.
+You can find your api-key under **Keys** inside your search service.
 This api-key must be in the header of every API call (replace "admin key" in the preceding screenshot with it) this tutorial directs you to make.
-Retain this since you need it for each call.
+Retain the key since you need it for each call.

   ![Semi-structured search](media/storage-unstructured-structured-search/keys.png)